prantlf/jsonlint/README.md

-    --enforce-single-quotes      surrounds all strings with single quotes --trim-trailing-commas       omit trailing commas from objects and arrays --succeed-with-no-files      succeed (exit code 0) if no files were found -v, --version                output the version number
+    --enforce-single-quotes      surrounds all strings with single quotes --trim-trailing-commas       omit trailing commas from objects and arrays --succeed-with-no-files      succeed (exit code 0) if no files were found --[no-]color                 force or disable colourful output of the diff -v, --version                output the version number
     -h, --help                   display help for command